 - Yellow mustard

 - Your favorite BBQ Rub

 - 1 cup of apple juice

 - Hot sauce (optional)

 Step 1: Prepare The Baby Back Ribs

-Before getting started with this smoked baby back ribs recipe on the big green egg, first, place the baby back ribs in the refrigerator overnight to make sure that they defrost properly.
+Before getting started with this ribs recipe on the big green egg, place the baby back ribs in the refrigerator overnight to make sure that they defrost properly.